leibeert/Twitter-sentiment-analysis/README.md

 # Social-Media-Sentiment-Analysis
-Social Media Sentiment Analysis Using Twitter Dataset (Group project by - Anmol Raj, Paritosh Parihar)<br>
+Sentiment Analysis of Social Media Using a Twitter Dataset <br>
-In this we use a data set containing a collection of tweets to detect the sentiment associated with a particular tweet and detect it as negative or positive accordingly using Machine Learning.
+This project uses a dataset of tweets to determine the sentiment associated with each tweet, classifying it as either positive or negative using machine learning techniques.